 At Dr. Scharf’s office, we provide a variety of periodontal procedures to our patients.
 We strive to provide high-quality work that our patients can trust.
 We know that each of our patients is an individual with different needs and concerns, so we always take this into account at every appointment.
 Our team works with you to figure out the best choices for your personal oral hygiene.
 We will listen to your needs and concerns and help you make a plan.

 We are also invested in educating our patients on the importance and relevance of different dental procedures.
 Many of our patients have questions about certain procedures such as what they are, how they are performed, and how they can be helpful.
 One of the services we provide is known as periodontal tooth scaling.
-Dr. Scharf can offer periodontal tooth scaling and periodontal root planing to patients.
+Dr. David R. Scharf can offer periodontal tooth scaling and periodontal root planing to patients.
 If you have ever wondered about this non-surgical treatment and how it could help you, this article goes into those details.
 We offer gum scaling in Long Island as well as many other services.

 When is this procedure recommended?

 Routine cleanings from a dental hygienist are done to prevent gum (or periodontal) disease.
 Scaling and root planing are similarly a non-surgical procedure that is done to treat periodontal disease once it has started.
 This process, which is sometimes referred to as deep cleaning, is a highly reminded treatment for patients with periodontitis that persists.

 Healthy gum tissue will fit tightly around the teeth.
 When gum tissue is unhealthy, it can cause deep pockets to form in the gums as plaque builds up.
 If you have advanced signs of gum disease, including bad breath or tartar buildup, we might recommend scaling and root planing as a way to treat your condition.